Modern valence bond theory: Generalized VBT (GVB)

-Spin-Coupled Generalized Valence Bond Theory (SCGVB, or sometimes SCVB/full GVB)
+Spin-coupled generalized valence bond theory

-SCGVB is an extension of GVB that still uses delocalized orbitals, whose delocalization can adjust with molecular structure.
+SCGVB (or sometimes SCVB/full GVB) is an extension of GVB that still uses delocalized orbitals, whose delocalization can adjust with molecular structure.
 In addition, the electronic wavefunction is still a single product of orbitals.
 The difference is that the spin functions are allowed to adjust simultaneously with the orbitals during energy minimization procedures.
 This is considered to be one of the best VB descriptions of the wavefunction that relies on only a single configuration.

-Complete Active Space Valence Bond Method (CASVB)
+Complete active space valence bond method (CASVB)

 This is a method that often gets confused as a traditional VB method.
 Instead, this is a localization procedure that maps the full configuration interaction Hartree-Fock wavefunction (CASSCF) onto valence bond structures.

 Spin-coupled theory

 There are a large number of different valence bond methods.
 Most use n valence bond orbitals for n electrons.
 If a single set of these orbitals is combined with all linear independent combinations of the spin functions, we have spin-coupled valence bond theory.
 The total wave function is optimized using the variational method by varying the coefficients of the basis functions in the valence bond orbitals and the coefficients of the different spin functions.
 In other cases only a sub-set of all possible spin functions is used.
 Many valence bond methods use several sets of the valence bond orbitals.
-Be warned that different authors use different names for these different valence bond methods.
+It is important to note here that different authors use different names for these different valence bond methods.

 Valence bond programs

-Several groups have produced computer programs for modern valence bond calculations that are freely available.
+Several research groups have produced computer programs for modern valence bond calculations that are freely available.